keyboard_arrow_up

 Plastics in the 1900s

 In 1908, Jacques E. Brandenberger invented cellophane, a clear, flexible film first designed for waterproofing fabric.
-Although not used for its original purpose, cellophane became popular as a packaging material, notably for candy.
-After World War I, advancements in chemistry spurred rapid growth in plastic development.
-During World War II, plastics were mass-produced, including polystyrene (PS), polyvinyl chloride (PVC), polyethylene, and polyethylene terephthalate (PET).
-The 1950s saw innovations like expanded polystyrene from Dow Chemical, used for cups, packaging, and insulation, and polypropylene entered mass production in 1957, three years after its discovery.
+Although it was not used for that original purpose, cellophane became a popular packaging material.
+After World War I, advances in chemistry accelerated plastic development.
+During World War II, plastics such as polystyrene, PVC, polyethylene, and PET were mass-produced, and the 1950s brought expanded polystyrene and commercial polypropylene into broader use.

-After the 1950s, the plastics industry continued to diversify, with more precise manufacturing methods.
-More recently, efforts have focused on sustainable polymers due to environmental issues with non-biodegradable plastics.
-Bioplastics made from sugarcane-derived ethanol are being developed.
-Until bioplastics become widely available, recycling thermoplastics is recommended for reuse.
+After the 1950s, the plastics industry continued to diversify with more precise manufacturing methods and more specialized resins.
+More recently, attention has turned toward sustainable polymers because of environmental concerns tied to non-biodegradable plastics.
+Bioplastics made from sugarcane-derived ethanol are being developed, and recycling thermoplastics remains an important strategy for reuse.
 Companies working on sustainable thermoplastics can be found through IQS Directory’s listings.

 The Benefits of Plastic

-While recycling is essential, plastics provide many significant benefits.
-Their versatility allows for easy shaping, coloring, and texturing to meet exact needs, and they can be engineered to deliver a wide range of characteristics.
-Plastics are lightweight, strong, cost-effective, and easy to process.
-Their ability to be recycled adds to their environmental value.
+While recycling remains important, plastics provide many advantages.
+Their versatility allows for easy shaping, coloring, and texturing to meet exact needs, and they can be engineered for a wide range of properties.
+Plastics are lightweight, strong, cost-effective, and easy to process, which is why they remain popular across manufacturing and fabrication.

 Plastic Production Process